Ultra-Processed Foods May Be Linked to Cancer

 Participants did not have cancer at the onset of the study.
 Dietary data was collected from them and analyzed every four years.
 Participants were divided into five groups based on their amount of ultra-processed food consumption and factored for body mass index and quality of the ultra-processed foods.
 After the 28-year follow-up period, results showed:

-- Men in the group with the highest ultra-processed food consumption had a 29 percent higher risk for colorectal cancer compared to men in the group who consumed the least.
+- Men in the group with the highest ultra-processed food consumption had a 29% higher risk for colorectal cancer compared to men in the group who consumed the least.

 - Women who ate ultra-processed foods didn’t have a higher risk for colorectal cancer.